 Caretaking and other staff costs cover not only Caretakers but also Concierge, Handymen, Estate Guardians or dedicated scheme officers.
 You will only be charged for a service that is delivered to your block or estate.

 Why have I got a charge for bulk refuse collection?
 Isn’t this something the local authority pays for?

 The local authority is not responsible for clearing bulk or dumped rubbish from our privately owned buildings or estates.
 If this occurs where you live, we arrange for our contractors to remove these items and the cost is charged back.

 What is a fire safety check?

 Fire safety checks include regular (monthly, quarterly or annual) checks to a number of different fire safety related equipment.
 This can include but is not limited to checks to dry risers, smoke or heat detectors or emergency lighting.
 Some of our blocks may have all of these items that require checking whereas others may only have one or two.

 Why am I being charged for cleaning and grounds maintenance?

 Where Hyde is the landlord; we have a responsibility to clean and maintain our blocks and estates.
 The cost of this work is then recharged via the service charge.
 Where there is a managing agent in place they may be responsible for providing the service and then recharging Hyde for this work.
 We will then include this on your statement as a managing agent cost.

 The quality of the cleaning and grounds maintenance is poor, what should I do?

-If you have any concerns about any service being delivered to your property you should contact with your Property Manager who will be happy to discuss the matter with you.
+If you have any concerns about any service being delivered to your property you should contact us using the online form and the appropriate team will be happy to discuss the matter with you.